New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- New England has combined with its opponents to put up more than 39.5 points just one time this season.
+- New England and its opponents have scored at least 40 points -- this matchup's over/under -- only one time this season.

-- Sunday's total is 4.9 points higher than the combined 34.6 PPG average of the two teams.
+- Sunday's over/under is 5.4 points higher than the combined 34.6 PPG average of the two teams.

-- The average total in Patriots games this season is 44.9, 5.4 points more than Sunday's over/under of 39.5.
+- Patriots games this season feature an average total of 44.9 points, a number 4.9 points higher than Sunday's over/under.

-- The 39.5-point total for this game is 6.4 points below the 45.9 points per game average total in Texans games this season.
+- The 40-point total for this game is 5.9 points below the 45.9 points per game average total in Texans games this season.

 Patriots stats and trends

-- New England's games this year have not gone over any of four set point totals.
+- New England's games this year have yet to go over the total in four opportunities.

-- The Patriots have turned the ball over one more time (7 total) than the Texans have forced a turnover (6) this season.
+- This year, the Patriots have turned the ball over seven times, one more than the Texans' takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Texans.